johlju/xSqlServerAlwaysOn/README.md

 # xSqlServerAlwaysOn
 PowerShell DSC module for configure SQL Server Always On

-**THIS MODULE IS OBSOLETE**  This functionality has been moved to PowerShell DSC Resource Kit module [xSQLServer](https://github.com/PowerShell/xSQLServer).
-The functionality of the resources in xSQLServer is much more improved.
+**THIS MODULE IS OBSOLETE**  This functionality has been moved to PowerShell DSC Resource Kit module [SqlServerDsc](https://github.com/PowerShell/SqlServerDsc).
+The functionality of the resources in SqlServerDsc is much more improved.
-If there is any functionality you are missing in the xSQLServer resources, please submit an [issue in xSQLServer](https://github.com/PowerShell/xSQLServer/issues)
+If there is any functionality you are missing in the xSQLServer resources, please submit an [issue in SqlServerDsc](https://github.com/PowerShell/SqlServerDsc/issues)

 ## Resources
 * **xSQLServerAlwaysOnService** Enabled or disables Always On.